-The low frequencies played by your Onix x-sub subwoofer tend to be non-directional due the extraordinarily long wavelengths involved.
+The low frequencies played by your subwoofer tend to be non-directional due the extraordinarily long wavelengths involved.
 As a result, regardless of where your subwoofer is placed, it should not be easily localized, but should instead produce a balanced and enveloping response.

 Factors that can affect performance in relation to placement and localization of the sound are rattles from shelves, walls, or other nearby objects, as well as distorted output.
 If you are having issues with subwoofer localization, try to isolate any rattling or buzzing objects, or place the sub in another corner of your room.
 If the sub's output is distorted, check to see that you are not at the maximum sub level setting on your receiver or preamplifier/processor.
 An overdriven output can induce audible distortion.
-To resolve, you may need to turn down the subwoofer level on your processor and turn the gain level up on the subwoofer itself to compensate.
+To resolve this, you may need to turn down the subwoofer level on your processor and turn the gain level up on the subwoofer itself to compensate.

-One trick experienced home entertainment installers sometimes use is to feed a low frequency test tone to the subwoofer input while it's placed in the listening position and then as you walk around the room you will identify places where low frequency is greater (or less evident).
+One trick (learned from experienced home entertainment installers) is to feed a low frequency test tone to the subwoofer input while it's placed in the listening position.
+Then walk around the room and identify places where bass is louder (or quieter).
 This is easier than moving the subwoofer around.
-Once you determine a good location - both audibly and visually - you should be able to make the switch and place the sub where you've chosen the location and then you know the result you can expect.
+Once you determine a good location - both audibly and visually - you should be able to make the switch and place the sub in the new location, with better results.

-Finally, you can use the control of the subwoofer's output level control (gain) and phase control (0 or 180) to further blend the sound into the other system speakers as a result of where you ultimately choose to position the x-sub.
-If you are using the x-sub in a home theater arrangement, the bass management functions of the preamplifier/ processor will also help to compensate for some of the positioning issues, but remember that there is no substitute for correct speaker placement.
+Finally, you can use the control of the subwoofer's output level control (gain) and phase control (0 or 180°) to further blend the sound into the other system speakers as a result of where you ultimately choose to position the subwoofer.
+If you are using the subwoofer in a home theater arrangement, the bass management functions of the preamplifier/ processor will also help to compensate for some of the positioning issues, but remember that there is no substitute for correct speaker placement.
+Overall bass level is a personal preference that varies greatly among listeners.
+That said, we still suggest you try lowering the subwoofer level periodically until you no longer notice the subwoofer playing.
+You may be surprised at how much more real and natural the low end of your system sounds!